hueyjj/saiyan-finder/README.md

 # saiyan-finder
-Finds a file at super saiyan speedm, or not.
+Finds a file at super saiyan speed, or not.

 # Install
 ```bash